ajgon/checky/README.md

 end
 ```

-The `binary` or `version` concepts are call validators.
+The `binary` or `version` concepts are called validators.
 In order to pass the check,
 all validators must return `true`.

 ## Validators